burlachenkok/exploring-python3/python_details.md

 The standard way to print something in Python 3 is by utilizing the built-in [print()](https://docs.python.org/3/library/functions.html#print) function.

-There is exist a style for printing with a C\# style string format:
+There exists a style for printing with a C\# style string format:
 ```python
 print("Hello {1} / {0}".format(12,14))
 ```